 It’s All About the Brand

+This is what is needed to make your idea, product, or service stand out from the pack.
+Creating name recognition for your idea will put you on the path to success.
 As other successful companies will also follow a similar approach to brand building, the key here is to differentiate your idea, communicate it to the right market, and deliver your idea in a way that will promote further brand awareness and identity.
 Insuring your message and idea is communicated correctly, to the right target audience, will maximize the chance for success.

 Brand identity is different than brand image, which is what consumers actually think.
 It is constructed by the business itself.
 A negative gap between brand identity and brand image means a company is out of touch with market sentiment, which will make selling its products more difficult.
 The brand image held by consumers can reach a point at which a business or product has to rebrand itself or risk not bringing in sales.